S3-working-group/s3-practical-guide/S3-practical-guide.md

 # Glossary (…)

+**Delegation**: The grant of authority by one party (the delegator) to another (the delegatee) to account for a domain, (i.e. to do certain things and/or to make certain decisions) for which the delegator maintains overall accountability.
 **Delegator**: An individual or group delegating a domain to other(s) to be accountable for.
 **Deliverable**: A product, service, raw material, experience or transformation, provided as a result of an agreement.
 **Domain**: A distinct area of influence, activity and decision making within an organization.